 Speedo has been a trusted name in watersports for many years, so it should come as no surprise that their children’s classic life vest should make this list.

-But don’t be fooled by the name.
-Although it is called a life vest, it is not a U.S. Coast Guard-approved life jacket.
-That’s an important distinction since it will not prevent your child from drowning.
+This life vest is both U.S. Coast Guard-approved and American Red Cross certified.
+That’s an important distinction since it will prevent your child from drowning.

 - It has a safety strap with buckle closure.